akhil3417/void-linux-scripts/pipewire/pipewire.md

 # How to install and configure pipewire in void linux

+## Why pipewire

+-   [Pipewire](https://pipewire.org/) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
+PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
+Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.
+PipeWire was created by [Wim Taymans](https://gitlab.freedesktop.org/wtaymans) , Principal Engineer at Red Hat and co-creator of the GStreamer multimedia framework.
+    -   Key features of PipeWire include:
+        -   Capture and playback of audio and video with minimal latency.
+        -   Real-time Multimedia processing on audio and video.
+        -   Multiprocess architecture to let applications share multimedia content.
+        -   Seamless support for PulseAudio, JACK, ALSA and GStreamer applications.

 ## Install the essential package's

     sudo xbps-install libvirt bridge-utils libspa-bluetooth libjack-pipewire pamixer